danwt/designing-concurrent-trees/README.md

 ## Acknowledgements

-I was very lucky to have [Prof. Carlo A. Furia](https://bugcounting.net/) supervising me.
+I was very lucky to have had [Prof. Carlo A. Furia](https://bugcounting.net/) supervising me.